OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 > provided at runtime.

 This is - in my opinion - the kind of problems that do reveal a lot of the features of a language.
-This problem implies recursive algorithms.
+This problem implies recursive algorithms, declaring functions, functions admitting arrays (of arrays...) of parameters, etc.
 Object oriented languages are not a requirement.
 Functionnal programming is not a requirement.